-Portland, the most populous city in Oregon, has a diverse economy with special emphasis in the software, advanced manufacturing, engineering, and the business finance industries.
+Portland, the most populous city in Oregon, has a diverse economy with special emphasis on the software, advanced manufacturing, engineering, and the business finance industries.
 However, its long history with the oil industry and shipyards has been associated with heavy asbestos use, leading to workers and residents developing asbestos illnesses.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Portland, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Established in 1942, the Portland Shipyard was created in an effort to help out during World War II.
 Along with building ships, Portland Shipyard was also responsible for quickly repairing damaged vessels.
 The shipyard workers were efficient and productive, making Portland Shipyards one of the most important job sites for both large and small vessels during its time.

 During World War II and many years after, employees and contractors at Portland Shipyard were constantly exposed to asbestos.
 The following are among some of the many types of equipment, parts, and operations in which asbestos was used in, at the Portland Shipyard:

 - Welding blankets

 - Boilers, and more

 Many Portland residents developed asbestos-related illnesses after working at the Portland Shipyard.
-Numerous local workers with general maintenance skills were hired to work at the shipyard, alongside people with vessel and maritime experience, including:
+Numerous local workers with general maintenance skills were hired to work at the shipyard, alongside people with the vessel and maritime experience, including: